 This guide is based on our experience from working with offshore developers in Full Scale, where we provide software development services fast and affordably.
 We’ll share with you the top 10 tips for managing an offshore development team.

 1. Share Your Product Vision

-I think many people make the mistake of just randomly assigning easy work items to offshore developers.
+I think many people make the mistake of just assigning easy work items to offshore developers, without sharing the bigger picture.
 Don’t make the mistake of not giving them the full product vision.

 All developers need to understand what the goal is and where the project is going.
 Paint them a picture of your product vision so they can make smart choices as they work on the project.

 They also need to understand and be able to see the upcoming work items to do.
 They want to know they have job security and where the project is going.
 Be sure to share with them details about release and sprint planning.

 Anytime you are working with a remote team it is easy for them to be left in the dark about a lot of things.
 When you can roam around an office it is easy to have a pulse for what is going on in the business.

 If all your remote employees see is a random memes and gifs on Slack, they won’t know what is really going on.
 Make it a point to over-communicate with them on what is going on with the business.

 Also, don’t just talk to them once a week or once a day during scrum meetings.
 Be sure to engage with them 1 on 1 daily (if needed) to really make sure they are getting their work done and helping out however you can.